 Your body needs enough calories to support critical functions that keep you alive and healthy.

 Experts generally agree that a weekly calorie deficit of about 3,500 calories, or 500 calories per day, is ideal for controlled weight loss that doesn’t negatively impact bodily functions.
-This is thought to equate to 1 pound of weight loss per week, and is a generally accepted strategy among health experts2
+This is thought to equate to one pound of weight loss per week, and is a generally accepted strategy among health experts2

 Calorie Needs for Adults